dawudu/Koocho/README.md

 Team Koocho

-Koocho is a mobile app platform for bartering goods, services and skills, trade your skills, products and services for other products and services you really need.
+Koocho is a mobile app platform for bartering goods, services and skills.
+Trade your skills, products and services for other products and services you really need.

 Team members: Manthole Maila